We need to ratify the Equal Rights Amendment so that our Constitution honors and respects women equally with men.

-Activists have a strategy to drop the ERA Deadline placed in the proposing clause of the Amendment.
+In addition to 38 States ratifying the ERA activists have a strategy to get Congress to vote to drop the ERA Deadline placed in the proposing clause of the Amendment.
 On March 17, 2021 the House of Representatives voted on HJRes17 to drop the ERA Deadline.

-We need to lobby the our Senators to co-sponsor SJRes1 to drop the arbitrary 1982 ratification deadline.
+Our Republican Senators need to enthusiastically co-sponsor SJRes1 to drop the arbitrary 1982 ratification deadline.
 Go to ERACoalition.org to check where your legislator stands.

-US Women will not have a legal framework for equality that tells the courts, and the world, that it is illegal to discriminate against them unless we garner the will as a nation to ratify this Equal Rights Amendment as soon as possible.
+US Women will not have a legal framework for equality that tells the courts, and the world, that it is illegal to discriminate against them unless our legislators put Democracy for us all front and center of their agandas.